 Those same little green or black bugs that can destroy a bouquet of flowers can infiltrate your frozen veggies, particularly spinach, broccoli, and Brussels sprouts.
 And if you home-brew beer, you might consider growing your own hops: The FDA legally allows 2,500 aphids for every 10 grams of hops.

-Corn is notoriously difficult to grow organically, being that it’s so prone to insect infestations.
-But in most cases, it’s easy to avoid eating the earworms that burrow into corncobs and eat the silk—just cut the kernels off the cob, and voilà!
-Bug-free veggies.
+Corn is notoriously difficult to grow organically being that it’s so prone to insect infestations.
+But in most cases, it’s easy to avoid eating the earworms that burrow into corncobs and eat the silk—just cut the kernels off the cob and voilà, bug-free veggies.
 However, canned sweet corn will come with some extra crunch from all the larvae, skins, and skin fragments allowed by the FDA.

 Love black-eyed peas?
-Buy them dried and cook them yourself, rather than buying them frozen or canned.
+Buy them dried and cook them yourself rather than buying them frozen or canned.
 A can of black-eyed peas, cowpeas, or field peas may contain an average of five or more cowpea curculio larvae, which will grow into dark brown, beetle-like weevils that infest all manner of peas and beans.

 Fuzzy, ugly caterpillars are supposed to turn into beautiful butterflies for people to marvel at—not eat in a mouthful of frozen spinach.
 But along with the 50 or so aphids, mites, and thrips allowed in 100 grams of spinach, you may also find yourself munching on caterpillar larvae and larval fragments.
-Mmm…probably not what was giving Popeye all that strength.